1214 81st Street South, Birmingham, AL 35206. 205.833-8264.

 We care for each animal in our collection, and that means feeding nutritional and carefully formulated diets, including fresh fruit and vegetables for our herbivores and omnivores, maintaining clean habitats and environments, providing enrichment, training, and socializing, implementing innovative exhibit design, regular vet care, minor procedures such as beak trimming, nail trimming, and the administration of vet prescribed medications—all done in-house— and careful records that are kept every day about each animal in our care, including weight and behavior changes.

 Ruffner is legally unable to accept any wildlife drop-offs.
 There are, however, two wildlife rehabilitation facilities in our area that do:

 For Mammals: Department of Conservation and Natural Resources.
 You can also view a list of current, and licensed, wildlife rehabilitators in all parts of Alabama here.

 If you are unsure who to call or need some advice, feel free to give us a call at 205-833-8264.

 RESERVE OUR SPACE

 Available Tuesday - Friday, 9:00 a.m. to 5:00 p.m. only.

 Non Profits: We will work with your budget.
 We accept one organization a month at a reduced rate, so book early!

-Ruffner Mountain offers an indoor LEED Certified Nature Center with a wall of windows allowing views onto a mountainside canopy of Ruffner woodlands.
+Ruffner Mountain offers an indoor, LEED Certified Nature Center that features a wall of windows with views of the mountainside canopy of Ruffner's woodlands.
 This space also includes a side porch and can accommodate up to 60 people.

-In addition to the Nature Center, the Back Porch outdoor pavilion can accommodate large groups on a first-come, first-served basis.
+In addition to the Nature Center, the outdoor Pavilion can accommodate large groups on a first-come, first-served basis.
 It features picnic tables and electrical outlets.